Syrias Idlib De-escalation Zone Shelled 9 Times In Past Day - Reconciliation Center - UrduPoint

 Syria's Idlib De-escalation Zone Shelled 9 Times In Past Day - Reconciliation Center

-MOSCOW (UrduPoint News / Sputnik - 12th October, 2021) The Jabhat al-Nusra terrorist group (banned in Russia) shelled Syria's Idlib de-escalation zone 9 times over the past 24 hours, Rear Adm.
+MOSCOW (UrduPoint News / Sputnik - 19th October, 2021) The Jabhat al-Nusra terrorist group (banned in Russia) shelled Syria's Idlib de-escalation zone 9 times over the past 24 hours, one Syrian soldier was wounded, Rear Adm.
 Vadim Kulit, deputy head of the Russian Defense Ministry's Center for Reconciliation of Opposing Sides in Syria, said at a briefing.

-"Nine shelling attacks from the positions of the Jabhat al-Nusra terrorist group were registered in the past day in the Idlib de-escalation zone in the provinces of Idlib (1 attack), Aleppo (3), Hama (2) and Latakia (3)," Rear Adm.
+"Nine shelling attacks from the positions of the Jabhat al-Nusra terrorist group were registered in the past day in the Idlib de-escalation zone," Rear Adm.
 Kulit said.

+"Three attacks were recorded in the province of Idlib, three in Aleppo and three in Latakia," he said.